 The LNG terminal in Brunsbuettel is an ambitious, forward-looking and, crucially, a vital infrastructure project that is of strategic importance: gas/LNG plays an important role in the energy transition towards more climate-friendly energy supply as recognised by the German Economic Affairs Ministry.
-It is fantastic to be part of a project that not only helps to drive forward the energy transition but also supports business growth in the Brunsbuettel and Dithmarschen region.
-I am delighted to be able to bring in my professional experience and expertise both from managing the Dutch LNG import terminal in the port of Rotterdam (GATE) and from leading on international gas storage projects.
-Equally, the project team brings a wealth of relevant experience to German LNG Terminal and, therefore, we are all well-equipped to manage the project from start to finish.
+It was fantastic to be part of a project that not only helps to drive forward the energy transition but also supports business growth in the Brunsbuettel and Dithmarschen region.
+I was delighted to be able to bring in my professional experience and expertise both from managing the Dutch LNG import terminal in the port of Rotterdam (GATE) and from leading on international gas storage projects.
+Equally, the project team brought a wealth of relevant experience to German LNG Terminal and, therefore, the team is well-equipped to manage the project from start to finish.

 The core of running a terminal is the operations department where men and women operate in 8-hour-shifts and take care of all activities 24 hour a day, 7 days a week.
 In particular, they are responsible for the unloading of LNG carriers, jointly with the carrier’s staff, the loading of trucks and railcars as well as for sending out gas into the pipeline connecting the terminal to the gas network in Germany.

 The operations department is directly supported by the maintenance crew which ensures that all systems are running and perform safely and efficiently.
 During the day they maintain equipment and monitor and check on contractors which are hired for specialized jobs.

 Then there are many more roles supporting the overall functioning of the terminal: the human resources department (including training), the safety department, the technical department to design and plan maintenance, the commercial department for customer liaison and the finance department.